melekes/homeonrails.com/content/post/2017-03-05-podcasts-i-am-listening-to.markdown

-What I've tried to listen: The Naked Scientists, StarTalk Radio, The Productivityist, Stuff You Should Know, How to Do Everything, WTF with Marc Maron, Accidental Tech, Planet Money, 99% Invisible, Radiolab, The Joe Rogan Experience, a16z, The Art of Marginess, Back to Work.
+What I've tried to listen: The Naked Scientists, StarTalk Radio, The Productivityist, Stuff You Should Know, How to Do Everything, WTF with Marc Maron, Accidental Tech, Planet Money, 99% Invisible, Radiolab, The Joe Rogan Experience, a16z, The Art of Manliness, Back to Work.

 ## На русском